-The biggest difference between Uber insurance and private hire taxi insurance is that, more often than not, private hire taxis are separate to the driver’s personal vehicle.
-With Uber, however, many drivers use their personal car for working purposes.
+The biggest difference between Uber insurance and private hire taxi insurance is that, more often than not, private hire taxis are separate from the driver’s vehicle.
+With Uber, however, many drivers use their cars for working purposes.

 Can you use Uber insurance alongside normal insurance?

-While many private hire taxi drivers have their own personal car that they use when not working, most Uber drivers simply use their own car for work and personal journeys.
+While many private hire taxi drivers have their cars that they use when not working, most Uber drivers simply use their cars for work and personal journeys.
 But does this mean you need two types of insurance?